srijonsarkar/udacity/3_Investigate_No_show_appointments/readme.md

     ‘Neighborhood’ indicates the location of the hospital.
     ‘Scholarship’ indicates whether or not the patient is enrolled in Brasilian welfare program Bolsa Família.
     Be careful about the encoding of the last column: it says ‘No’ if the patient showed up to their appointment, and ‘Yes’ if they did not show up.

+## Objective

+What factors are important for us to know in order to predict if a patient will show up for their scheduled appointment?